roots/docs/trellis/languages.md

 ```yml
 wp_cli_version: 2.2.0
 ````
-Run the playbook before deploying so the deploy hooks we will set up can use the right `wp` version!
+Run the playbook (once) before deploying so the deploy hooks we will set up can use the right `wp` version!

 ### deploy hook
 We use the [`finalize-after` deploy hook](https://roots.io/trellis/docs/deploys/#default-hooks) for installing, activating and updating the core/plugins/themes languages of a site for the languages `en_GB`, `de_DE_formal` and `de_DE`: